Have you ever wondered why to learn not so popular or uncommon languages? What are the reasons to study less taught foreign tongues?

 You can speak English well.
 You will find it appealing and become motivated to learn the Dutch language or Norwegian.

-Due to the many cognates and similarities, it has concerning English.
+Due to the many cognates and similarities it has concerning English.

 Most people don’t know when you learn a less familiar language like Dutch, Norwegian, or Javanese.